 “At the beginning,” Winans says, “I would have settled for a retraction and let it go at that.”
 Private detective Hal Lipset says Jann Wenner, editor of RS, showed him a galley proof of a retraction shortly after the suit was filed.
 Francis Coppola’s now defunct City magazine published an article by Krassner with similar information.
 City later published a point-by-point retraction in San Francisco magazine and settled with Winans for a reported $4,000.
 But the RS retraction was never published, and Wenner denies showing such a galley to Lipset.

 Krassner first heard about Winans in 1972 from 54-year-old conspiracy researcher Mae Brussell.
 Brussell lives in Carmel Valley on a hill overlooking the ranch home where Winans and his family lived in the late sixties.
 According to Krassner, Brussell told him that Winans was a naval intelligence agent.
-Brussell said she’d heard Winans was taking classes at the Naval Postgraduate School in Monterey.
+Brussell said she’d heard Winans was taking classes at the Naval Postgraduate School in Monterey, and believed that only intelligence officers could attend there: therefore, Brussell reasoned, Winans was an agent.
+According to a school official, Winans, on welfare because his modern-realism and psychedelic artwork didn’t sell in the Carmel tourist shops, worked as an illustrator at the school for three months under a federal assistance program.

 Louise James suffered a mental breakdown in 1972 and now lives in a board-and-care home.
 Other people in Carmel say that James, who was active in the Peace and Freedom party and the anti-war movement, was “extremely politically paranoid” and “all tensed up about the CIA” long before she spoke with Krassner.